onc-healthit/lantern-back-end/README.md

   Connect to your database using `\c <database name>`

-  Copy/paste the contents of dbsetup.sql into the command prompt.
+  Copy/paste the contents of dbsetup.sql or other sql commands into the command prompt.

 ### RabbitMQ